brad-morrison/react-unity-app/README.md

 ### Unity Build that sends dummy player data to React

-Unity build that has 'Send to React' button which sends dummy player data to the React app: [Build folder](Build.zip) in repo files
+Unity build that has 'Send to React' button which sends dummy player data to the React app: [Download Build.zip](Build.zip) in repo files

 Unity script calls ```UnityEngine.Application.ExternalCall("receiveDataFromUnity", jsonData);```